timkatje/docker-nzbget/README.md

+Modified to my personal specifications for my own NAS system.
+Your mileage may vary!

 ![http://linuxserver.io](http://www.linuxserver.io/wp-content/uploads/2015/06/linuxserver_medium.png)

 The [LinuxServer.io](http://linuxserver.io) team brings you another quality container release featuring auto-update on startup, easy user mapping and community support.
 Be sure to checkout our [forums](http://forum.linuxserver.io) or for real-time support our [IRC](http://www.linuxserver.io/index.php/irc/) on freenode at `#linuxserver.io`.